petervandivier/yes-chef/README.md

 On [`converge`][2], I observe `./.kitchen/kitchen-vagrant/` directory created with a subdirectory for the `$vm_name` and a `$vm_name` file created in the previously mentioned `/log` directory.

+> **NOTE** if you delete the `./.kitchen/` directory manually, kitchen will not be able to `destroy` the vm and you will need to do so manually from the virtualbox interface.

 ## MVPG

 Coming Soon!
 Deploy PostgreSQL!